Thursday, December 12, 2013

-Gilbert had his #7 retired by the Rangers in 1979, astonishingly the first Ranger to ever have his number retired in the then 53 years of Rangers history!
-He was later inducted into the Hockey Hall of Fame in 1982.
+He would finish his career after 19 seasons with 1065 games played, 406 goals and 615 assists for 1,021 points.
+He had his #7 retired by the Rangers in 1979, astonishingly, the first Ranger to ever have his number retired!
+Gilbert was inducted into the Hockey Hall of Fame in 1982.

 Internationally, Gilbert played for Team Canada in the 1972 Summit Series, scoring 1 goal and 3 assists in 6 games, and again for Canada in the 1977 World Championships with 4 points in 9 games.

-After proving unpopular with the tradition bound Rangers fans, this style was only used for two seasons, the first without names on the back of the road jerseys as featured today, and, thanks to a new NHL rule requiring them, with names on the back for the 1977-78 season.
-Names were always worn on the home white jerseys of this style.
+After proving unpopular with the tradition bound Rangers fans, this style was only used for two seasons, the first without names on the back of the road jerseys and, thanks to a new NHL rule requiring them, with them on the back for the 1977-78 season.
+Names were always worn on the home white jerseys.

 After being let go by the Rangers in 1978, Ferguson became the general manager of the Winnipeg Jets and reprised the exact same jersey template for the Jets beginning with their inaugural NHL season in 1979, with the only differences being the font for the name and numbers and, naturally, the team logo.
 The Jets would use this style all throughout the 1980's.